GlareDB/glaredb/CONTRIBUTING.md

 #### Interpreting Test Output

-`slt_runner` stops at the first errors encountered.
+`slt_runner` stops at the first error encountered.

 GlareDB logging and `slt_runner` output is currently intermingled. `slt_runner` prints everything unadorned, so output will not be prefixed with any logging